Resuscitation of animal

 Post-resuscitation care

-BARTA recommends that all animals receive definitive veterinary care as soon as practicable following unconsciousness, smoke inhalation, respiratory distress and trauma.
+BARTA recommends that all animals receive definitive veterinary care as soon as practicable following unconsciousness, smoke inhalation, respiratory distress or trauma.
 The fire and rescue service should place the animal into the care of the owner, a suitable person, a veterinary surgeon or an animal care specialist at the earliest opportunity, with this recommendation.